What to Wear in Morocco:

 Wide-Leg Linen Trousers

-A Tailored Cardigan or Kimono
+A Cardigan or Kimono Layer

 Evenings in Marrakech and Fes can be cooler than expected, especially outside of peak summer.
-A quality kimono-style layer adds warmth and coverage without bulk.
+A kimono-style layer adds warmth and coverage without bulk.

 Swimwear (for Riads & Resorts)